Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average time in days below previous high water mark over 5 years of Simplify Volt Cloud and Cybersecurity Disruption ETF is days, which is smaller, thus better compared to the benchmark SPY (106 days) in the same period.
+• The average days below previous high over 5 years of Simplify Volt Cloud and Cybersecurity Disruption ETF is days, which is smaller, thus better compared to the benchmark SPY (123 days) in the same period.

 Performance (YTD)